sheepolata/WorldInConflictSim/README.md

 The map is drawn to an image file (data/fx/map.png) and this image is redrawn each loop.
 MUCH MORE efficient than drawing each tile as a rectangle.
 To update the map mid-simulation, need to call `UserInterface.save_map_image()` after any modification to the grid model.

 Map is implemented as a grid, and is displayed.
-It is generated using a Perlin noise generator.
+It is generated using Perlin noise generator.
 Very simple, generate good region-size maps, but is limited for continent/country generation.
 Will need to change it eventually, but the grid structure will stay.

-Next step is implementing auto generation of locations and communities, according to the map.

 For now, everything will go through the `main` branch.
 Will see according to the development of the project if several branches are needed.